imarc/ops/README.md

 - Create a new host by making a directory.
 - Local HTTPS with self-signed certs.
 - Shared services: MariaDB, PostgreSQL, Redis, Mailhog, Adminer, and more.
+- Sync remote databases and filesystem paths to local projects.
 - Built on Docker and Traefik.
 Configure project-specific services when required.

 ![Ops Dashboard](dashboard.png)